 Once you have taken care of step one, have secured some form of accommodation for at least two weeks and have food in your belly, it will be time to start thinking about your next moves.

-As you have probably realised by now, having safe credit cards is a must.
+As you have probably realized by now, having safe credit cards is a must.
 So is having at least one safe bank account.
 There is no need to get fancy cards for this purpose, basic fee-free cards will do.
 Same for the bank account.
-To make things easier, link them to the services you use most frequently as soon as possible.
-If you do not already have an Airbnb account, create one using the link in the sidebar (you will get a free credit of 30 USD or local currency equivalent, I will get half that).
+To make things easier, link them to the services you use most frequently.
+If you do not already have an Airbnb account, create one today.
 Same with Uber.
 The reason why it is important to create these accounts now is that they usually require verification (phone, email, ID etc) and you will struggle with that if you do it after having lost all your stuff.

 When going to a new country, spend five minutes to Google the location of your home country’s embassy and consulates.
 If there are none, find out which country has been contracted by your home country to handle consulate matters.
 This type of arrangement is very common as very few countries have a diplomatic presence in every country.

 Also, brief a family member or close friend on what to do should you require assistance in such a situation.
 Give them the details of one of your safe credit cards, your insurance details and teach them how to book hotels, flights etc for you.